Proposed by-laws change link

 Barry has been coming to Squam since 1960, as his family rented camps in Livermore Cove, Glen Cove and Cotton Cove.
 In 2003 Barry became a full-time resident of Holderness, now living with his wife Elizabeth, and daughters, Ellie and Greta, on Coxboro Road.
 Barry is a real estate developer, involved locally with Squam River Landing and Riveredge Marina.
 He has served on the board and continues his involvement with the Circle Program.

-Slate of Renewing Directors to finish final year of 3-year term
+Slate of Renewing Directors for second three-year term